junjunjansent/color-project-ts/README.md

 ### Background

+I chose to implement this colour game/idea inspired by the idea of colour combination and also inspired by conversations of my friends about the importance of colour in design, even though I myself am slightly colour deficient.
+I wanted to expand the game design knowledge I learnt in Unit 1 as well as test my CSS side in implementing them in React.

+- This continues on the challenge and desire to further build a portfolio for myself.

 ### Challenges

+- Typescript

   - !!!!
 Typing Fetched Data :(
+  - Typing Game Data

+- Info

   - Understanding Colour Theory
+  - Inconsistent Naming Conventions
+  - Approximation of Colours due Human Perception vs Colour Values

+- Other React

   - Styling of pages on theme selection
-- Inter navigation of colours
+  - Inter navigation of colours & Routing
+  - useMemo
+  - useReducer
   - Loading Page & Error page pop ups

+- Personal
   - Leaderboard Forms & Time Management
+  - Writing React Cmoponent Functions vs. Pure Functions
+  - Writing words/variables using UK vs US

 ### Page Structure

 HomePage

 - ColourGameStartPage
+  - ColourAbout
-  - ColourProfile
+  - Colour List
   - ColourMatchLevelled
   - ColourMatchRandom